 Study: Races Have Different Wishes for Twilight Years

 A recent study by a University of Michigan faculty member suggests that racial and ethnic cultural differences extend even to the final days of life.
-Dr. Sonia A. Duffy, a research investigator in UM’s departments of otolaryngology and psychiatry, served as lead author of the study “Ethnogeriatrics and Special Populations,” which examined the responses of 73 focus group members.
+Dr. Sonia A. Duffy, a research investigator in UM’s departments of otolaryngology and psychiatry, served as lead author of a study titled “Ethnogeriatrics and Special Populations” which examined the responses of 73 focus group members.

 “One of the most important findings in our study is that there are so many different points of view, it is important for health care providers to treat everyone as an individual,” says Duffy.

-The study, which focused on Arabs, Blacks, Hispanics and Whites over the age of 50, found that the Hispanic respondents were most concerned about dying with dignity.
-Hispanic men were more likely than any other group to view assisted suicide as an option, although some said they preferred the name “assisted dying.”
+The study, which focused on Arabs, Blacks, Hispanics and Whites over the age of 50 found that the Hispanic respondents were most concerned about dying with dignity.
+Hispanic men were more likely to view assisted suicide as an option, although some said they preferred the name “assisted dying.”

 “I don’t think it is suicide if you’ve already been predetermined and everyone knows that you’re going to die,” said one Hispanic man in the study.

 Blacks and Whites, meanwhile, were much more receptive to the idea of nursing home or hospice care.
-Black respondents actually preferred intensive care units or nursing homes as opposed to living at home, saying they didn’t want to burden their families.
+Black respondents actually preferred intensive care units or nursing homes to living at home, saying they didn’t want to burden their families.
 But although the subject wasn’t asked directly, many of the Black men indicated a distrust of doctors, influenced in large part by the Tuskegee experiment and other incidents of medical injustice.
 White respondents were the most likely to want to know what to expect about pain and other effects of their conditions.
 And they were generally opposed to extensive life-saving techniques, mirroring the opinions of Arabs and Hispanic men.
 Interestingly, the African-American and Hispanic women surveyed indicated a much stronger willingness to undergo extensive intervention

 “We should keep in mind that our country’s medical system is based on Western values, and that those values may not translate to other cultures,” Duffy says.
 “Deeply rooted cultural beliefs and values are difficult to influence.”